Table of Contents

 God’s guidance can come in many forms.
 We know that we open our hearts and minds to receive God’s directions and teachings when we read the Bible.
 Besides that, God has also sent the Holy Spirit to be our guide and to remind us of God’s instructions and His promises (John 14:26).
 Isaiah 58:11 reminds us that God’s guidance is always with us.

 We make decisions and plans daily, which is why we need to say our prayers for guidance from God.
 Matthew 7:7-8 says, if we lack wisdom and guidance, ask, and God will provide.
 Whenever we say a prayer for advice, we depend on God’s direction and counsel.
-By doing so, we are placing our trust in God, thus letting go of our worries of the unknown.
+By doing so, we are placing our trust in God, thus letting go of our worries about the unknown.

 But we must also learn and practice that asking for God’s guidance shouldn’t be on a case-to-case basis.
 Matthew 6:33 reminds us to seek God first before anything else.
 So, let us make it a habit by saying our prayers for guidance to God in everything we do!